 Have you ever been to New Orleans?
-If so you know eating in New Orleans is a true foodie experience!
-There are so many great restaurants from fine dining to comfort foods!
-Read what a frequent traveler to the area picked as her top 5 favorite restaurants for eating in New Orleans!
-I am pleased to introduce this as a brand new ongoing series on The Sophisticated Life!
-Every month I will be bringing you posts on Top 5 Restaurant Picks from cities across America!
+If so you know eating in New Orleans is a true foodie experience.
+There are so many great restaurants from fine dining to comfort foods.
+Read what a frequent traveler to the area picked as the best restaurants in New Orleans!
+I am pleased to introduce this as a brand new ongoing series on The Sophisticated Life.
+Every month I will be bringing you posts on Top 5 Restaurant Picks from cities across America.
 These restaurant posts will be written by locals and foodies intimately familiar with the city of which they write.
 Sit back and tune in each month!

 In Chris Rock’s latest film, the cast attempts to narrow their favorite emcees of all time down to their Top Five.
-It was a challenging task, complete with hilarious debate and rebuttal, to narrow such a large and talented field of players down to just five.
+It was a challenging task, complete with hilarious debate and rebuttal, to narrow such a large and talented field of players down to just five of the best restaurants in New Orleans.
 You can hopefully appreciate then, that giving “props” to my personal top five favorite eateries in NOLA was an extremely difficult task.
 My picks are based on overall quality of food and experience.
-In no particular order here goes my top 5 restaurant picks for eating in New Orleans!
+In no particular order, here goes my top 5 restaurant picks for eating in New Orleans!

 If you’ve ever been to NOLA, you have surely been on Bourbon Street (shame on you, if not).
 One of the first and most popular restaurants you will encounter upon walking onto Bourbon is Le Bayou.
-Known most prominently for its impressive oyster bar and airy, balcony seating, Le Bayou is an excellent introduction to Cajun and Creole cuisine.
+Known most prominently for its impressive oyster bar and airy, balcony seating, Le Bayou is an excellent introduction to Cajun and Creole cuisine, typical New Orleans dishes.
 An absolute must-have on their extensive menu is the Shrimp & Grits Napoleon; it features “fried green tomatoes and seasoned, creamy southern grits surrounded by gulf shrimp drizzled with a Cajun cream sauce.”

 Can I tell you that have contemplated a flight from ATL to NOLA just to have this dish?
 Please believe it’s that good.
 Do get there as soon as they open, especially if it’s a weekend, or if there’s special event going on since balcony seating is usually at a premium.
 And do stop by the oyster bar for a magnificent selection of offerings.
 Have the Cajun Baked and Ya-Ya Chargrilled oysters!